Hedge fund failure slams Credit Suisse, Nomura and other banks - Local News 8

 “Given that this is a net rather than gross exposure, we believe it almost certainly means Nomura will recognize a bottom-line loss in its fiscal fourth quarter ending March 31,” Michael Makdad, a senior equity analyst at Morningstar in Tokyo, said in a note on Monday.

 Nomura’s shares plunged more than 16% in Tokyo, the stock’s worst day in at least 20 years.
 The move wiped more than $3 billion off its market value.
-Credit Suisse shares fell by about 9% in early trading, also wiping about $3 billion off its market cap.
+Credit Suisse shares fell by 16% in early trading, wiping about $5 billion off its market cap.

-— Charles Riley, Michelle Toh and Laura He contributed to this article.
+— Rob North, Charles Riley, Michelle Toh and Laura He contributed to this article.

 Comments